 2. Identifying Your Music Blog Short List

 From your research identify no more than five music blogs that fit with your style and support artists like you.
-Obviously, there is no point contacting a metal blog if you produce house music, equally if they only feature a-list major label signed artists why would they write about an unsigned band or independent artist?
+Obviously, there is no point contacting a metal blog if you produce house music, equally if they only feature a-list major label signed artists why would they write about an indie musician?

 By choosing just 5 you have a realistic opportunity to build a relationship with them and it's that relationship that will result in support.

 Before contacting your five identified blogs, make yourself known to them.
 You can do this by following them on social media channels and liking, sharing and commenting on the content they share.
 Remember most music bloggers are in the same situation as you, they want to grow their following, get more people to visit their blog and trade their day job for music.

 This is step is crucial so take your time, take a couple of weeks so each of your blog targets is feeling loved and appreciated.

 The next step is to contact your five targets.
 Here is a suggested approach strategy:

 Follow their submission policy, if they want links and a biog that's what you send them

 Remind them that you know them and appreciate their work.
 "I love your blog and really enjoyed the article you wrote about x" Or "Thank you for introducing me to that track by Y it's amazing I've been sharing it with everyone I know!"

 Allow time: It's unlikely most music blogs will be able to write about your single if it's out tomorrow, so make contact a couple of weeks ahead of launch to give them time

 Give them a hook or story - what's interesting, exciting, intriguing about your music or release?
 Remember there is nothing exciting about the story "unsigned band releases unknown track"!